Teacup Puppy by Janice |Updated 11-26-2023

-Even before birth, there is competition to find the most advantageous location within the uterus to implant.
-A poor place can mean that the puppy does not get the necessary nutrition even before they are born.
+Even before birth, there is a competition to find the most advantageous location within the uterus to implant.
+A poor place can mean the puppy does not get the necessary nutrition even before birth.
 It is thought that puppies that implant closest to the ovary have more nutrients than those that implant in the center.

 Many runts do not survive even with human intervention.

-These facilities will sell their puppies to Pet Stores either directly or through a broker.
+These facilities will sell their puppies to Pet Stores directly or through a broker.
 Some of the most expensive teacup puppies are often found at pet stores for much more money than they are worth.

 At the far end of the spectrum, Paris Hilton paid $13,000 for a Pomeranian weighing only 12 ounces.

 There is a wide chasm when it comes to opinions of the lifespans of teacup puppies.
 One one end of the spectrum, it is true that small breed dogs live longer than their larger or giant cousins.
-The American Kennel Club, for example, reports that the typical lifespan of a Yorkshire Terrier is 11-15 years whereas the Great Dane is expected to live 7 to 10 years,
+The American Kennel Club, for example, reports that the typical lifespan of a Yorkshire Terrier is 11-15 years whereas the Great Dane is expected to live 7 to 10 years.

 Once given the right nutrition that runts may not have received in utero due to their position within the uterine horns, they catch up and often weigh more than their litter mates upon maturity.